Sega Genesis Java

 The purpose of this project is to demonstrate a Java program compiled to run on a Sega Genesis.

 A few years ago one of my friends gave his old Sega Genesis console (also known as the Sega Mega Drive) with a CD drive on it.
 The CD drive gave me the idea that maybe it would be possible to write a little demo for the thing and run it on a real console, rather than just an emulator, by burning the program on a CD.
 I decided to add Motorola 68000 to naken_asm so I'd have my own assembler to give this a try.
-I then added 68000 support to Java Grinder which, thanks to the beautiful 32 bit instruction set, was really easy to do.
-And yes, even though the marketing "super-minds" at Motorola let the 68000 be called a 16 bit CPU because the databus was 16 bit, the CPU is 32 bit internally.
-It's not like people call the original Intel Pentium chip 64 bit because the databus is 64 bit.
+I then added 68000 support to Java Grinder which ended up being pretty easy to do thanks to it being 32 bit instruction set.
 Lastly I added an API to Java Grinder so I could write my code in Java and compile the .class files natively for 68000 taking advantage of the Sega's hardware.

 I keep getting asked why I'm programming for a Sega Genesis system in Java, the reason is I'm hoping someone from Sega or Sun Microsystems finds this page and offers me a job.